cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 If there are other pieces of information that all entities must have in your ontology, then you can also include it in this sheet.
-Later, the properties and relationships sheets can be used for other information and other relationships such as parent/child relationships, physical properties, etc.
+Later, the properties and relationships sheets can be used for other information and other relationships such as parent/child relationships, physical properties, etc..

 ### Maintain synonyms